Resident Evil: Revelations: Development

 Revelations runs on a ported and downsized version of Capcom's proprietary MT Framework engine, which was originally designed for high-definition (HD) games such as Devil May Cry 4 and Lost Planet 2.
-Capcom's previous experience with The Mercenaries 3D helped the development team improve the technical and graphical aspects of the game to a greater extent.
+Capcom's previous experience with The Mercenaries 3D helped the development team improve the technical and graphical aspects.
 According to Nakanishi, "It was thanks to the tremendous efforts of our technical team that we were able to get console-quality graphics from portable hardware."
 Some techniques were used to reduce performance costs.
 For example, the Genesis scanner reduces the on-screen display complexity, while some creatures were designed to have simplistic skeletal physics and no HD textures.
 A pair of glasses for Jill was originally suggested as the Genesis scanner.

 Unlike in previous Resident Evil games, the developers designed Revelations so that the player could move and shoot at the same time.
 Producer Masachika Kawata explained that the reason why the mechanic was not adopted earlier was that it would make the game too fast for a survival horror game.
-Nevertheless, the developers balanced the gameplay of the game by slowing down the speed of the player movement and by making enemies move in a complex and spooky manner, "as if they're trying to avoid your attack."
-The developers decided to support the Circle Pad Pro accessory as soon as it was conceived because improving the game controls was a major priority.
+Nevertheless, the developers balanced the gameplay by slowing down the speed of the player movement and by making enemies move in a complex and spooky manner, "as if they're trying to avoid your attack."
+The developers decided to support the Circle Pad Pro accessory as soon as it was conceived because improving the controls was a priority.

 In December 2010, it was reported that only 20% of the game was complete.
 Numerous features were not included in the final product due to time and budget constraints.
-The developers originally planned to add a special weapon designed to be used underwater and acquired from Chris at the end of the eighth episode, but the plot of the game changed during development and the team had to discard it.
+The developers originally planned to add a special weapon designed to be used underwater and acquired from Chris at the end of the eighth episode, but the plot changed during development and the team had to discard it.
 Additionally, the land in the distance that can be seen from the ship in the first episode was originally going to be the setting of the last episode, where Jill would have found something from her past.